 There is a lot of pressure for medical providers to take reduced fees yet provide faster service.
 Providers would have to have their Medicare agreement altered before they can charge you anything additional.
 A provider just can’t decide to charge you an extra 15% without going thru and dropping their assignment agreement with Medicare.

 You may always ask your provider the question, “do you accept Medicare assignment?”
-If yes, there will be no 15% upcharges.
+If yes, there will be no 15% upcharges so no part b excess charge concern there.
 Again, very few providers do not accept assignment.
 I’m playing the devils advocate here to help you work thru this healthcare issue.

 This of course is theory on my part, but take it for what it is worth.
 Medicare Part B excess charges as a benefit may be something to consider in your Medigap plan.

 If you are worried about how an excess charge could affect you, it would seem best to make sure you are not overpaying on your Medicare Supplement plan first.
-That could be costing you hundreds of extra dollars each and every year just for having the wrong carrier insuring you.
+Are you with a insurance carrier that is competitive or are you being grossly overcharged?
+This could easily be costing you hundreds of extra dollars each and every year just for having the wrong carrier insuring you.

-We see many seniors choosing loyalty to an insurance company that is overcharging them believing the insurer has been good to them.
+We see many seniors choosing loyalty to an insurance company that is overcharging them believing the insurer has been good to them or believing the “pay better” than another carrier.
 They don’t understand that Medicare demands they perform like this.
 Medicare Supplements are regulated at the State and Federal level to be certain they perform to Medicare guidelines.

 There are, very often, other insurers offering the same identical plan for hundreds of dollars a year less.